This is Your Organization

 To provide us with this information, please download, print, and complete the Charitable Gift Intent Form.
 Retain a copy for your records, then mail to the address at the top of the form.
-Your information will be handled with utmost sensitivity.
+We do not ask for details such as the amount of the gift, and your information will be handled with utmost sensitivity.

 For assistance, please contact Jane Rodd, 457-1509, extension 204, or email firstname.lastname@example.org.